 Rebound Movie Screening Event at Temple University, with film-star/athlete Mario Moran,

 Renee Kirby, Jimmy Falls, and Tribit Green

 Co-presented by Temple University Therapeutic Recreation and ABC Medical, The Rebound screening brought the Philadelphia community together on Temple’s campus and The Seeds of Hope were planted.
 We witnessed the domino effect of wheelchair basketball, its culture, and the unique experience passed onto young generations, regardless of the ability level within the audience.
 Questions filled the air in the room at once: “Why do we not have wheelchair basketball here?”, “Why not Temple?”, “How can I play wheelchair basketball, too?”

-The above story of Temple University adaptive sports programs, as well as hundreds and thousands of junior or college level student-athletes anxiously awaiting the opportunity to participate in an adaptive sports program at the college level, inspired us to take action.
-We want to change the course of history for our student-athletes with a disability in the USA.
+The above story of Temple University adaptive sports programs, as well as hundreds and thousands of junior or college level student-athletes anxiously awaiting the opportunity to participate in an adaptive sports program at the college level, inspired us to take action and shift our focus during National Adaptive Sports Month in April toward a particular group: We want to change the course of history for our student-athletes with a disability.

 Facts & Background

 In a research study funded by the National Collegiate Athletics Association (NCAA), Dr. Michael Cottingham and the University of Houston conducted an experiment that examined youth participation in adaptive sports programs in order to assess the potential need for collegiate adaptive sports programs.
 “The smaller feeder” of the collegiate adaptive sports and “the least studied area” was youth disability sports programs.*